 Management has presented the General Fund's budget to actual financial schedule as supplementary information.
-We have applied certain limited procedures to the supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the governmental funds financial statements, and other knowledge we obtained during our audit of the governmental funds financial statements.
+We have applied certain limited procedures to the supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the governmental funds financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Reporting Required by Governmental Auditing Standards
+Other Reporting Required by Government Auditing Standards

-In accordance with Governmental Auditing Standards, we have also issued our report dated March 17, 2022, on our consideration of the Town of Berkley's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of Berkley's internal control over financial reporting.
+In accordance with Government Auditing Standards, we have also issued our report dated May 3, 2024, on our consideration of the Town of Berkley, Massachusetts' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of Berkley, Massachusetts' internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of Berkley, Massachusetts' internal control over financial reporting and compliance.